- Docs

 - Zapier

-Zapier is the original no-code workflow automation platform with the largest app integration catalog in the industry.
-RoxyAPI is not (yet) a native Zapier app, but Zapier's official Webhooks by Zapier action lets you call any REST API from any Zap.
-This page walks you through the setup.
+Zapier is the original no-code workflow automation platform with the largest app catalog on the web.
+RoxyAPI is not (yet) a native Zapier app, but the official Webhooks by Zapier action lets you call any REST API from any Zap.
+This page walks through the setup.

 - Five minutes.

-Set up the trigger first and run a test so you know what fields are available downstream.
+Set up the trigger and run a test so you know what fields are available downstream.

-- POST — for endpoints that take a JSON body (natal chart, synastry, Vedic kundli, KP, numerology calculations)
+For endpoints that take a JSON body like natal chart, synastry, Life Path.

 | Field | Value |